OliverDrechsler/front_door_intercom_automation/README.md

 ```
 Here you can specify multiple users which are allowed to access the Web page and REST-API.

-For TLS cert encryption i recommend to use a NGINX reverse proxy with TLS cert configuration.
+For TLS cert encryption it's recommend to use a NGINX reverse proxy with TLS cert configuration.
 Please consult google for further details about it.

-A REST-API `POST` call can be send to URL `http://<fqdn, hostname or ip>:<port>/open`.
+A REST-API `POST` call can to URL `http://<fqdn, hostname or ip>:<port>/open`.
 For Authentication a base64 encoded header with username and password must be added.
 Request body must be
 ```